Git submodules

 Remove the duplicate files from

-:git rm AI_assist/future_comments.txt AI_assist/prompts.md README.md git commit -m "Remove duplicate files before adding submodule"
+working:git rm AI_assist/future_comments.txt AI_assist/prompts.md README.md git commit -m "Remove duplicate files before adding submodule" -

 Add the submodule to the